 By providing informative content and sharing promotional offers in their inbox, you can develop meaningful relationships with customers and gradually build trust.
 As the popular saying goes, people do business with people they know, like and trust.
-Creating a bond with prospective customers makes it easier to sell tours, activities and attractions.
+Creating a bond with prospective customers makes selling tours, activities, and attractions easier.

-But, what kind of content should tour and activity operators should share in their emails?
+But, what kind of content should tour and activity operators share in their emails?